mosip/esignet/db_upgrade_scripts/README.md

 ## Prerequisities
 * Install psql, git, bash on your PC.
 * Make sure Destination DB server details where the DB will be setup is ready.
-* clone the repo for running the DB upgrade scripts.
+* Clone the repo for running the DB upgrade scripts.
-* add the db_name.properties file.
+* Update the upgrade.properties file.

 ## Properties file variable details
 * The properties file has to be updated with the required details for each database before proceeding with upgrade or rollback steps.